 The UBZR1 synthesizer has three voltage controlled oscillators.
 All three can feed the audio path.
 One of them can also be used as a low frequency oscillator for modulation purposes.

 |Linear frequency modulation input||y||y|

 |Hard synchronisation output||y|

 |Inverted Sawtooth wave form||y|

 The VCO module consists of two parts:

 At the wave shaper's core is a 1-transistor sawtooth triangle converter.
-Sine waves are generated by over-loading the LM 13700 current controlled amp. which is also used as the VCA part
+Sine waves are generated by over-loading the LM 13700 transconductance amplifier, which is used in the VCA sub-circuit.

 Rectangle waves are generated using a standard comparator design.